 One of the key functions of our board of directors is informed oversight of our risk management process.
 Our board of directors administers this oversight function directly, with support from its three standing committees, the audit committee, the nominating and corporate governance committee and the compensation committee, each of which addresses risks specific to their respective areas of oversight.
 In particular, our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The audit committee also monitors compliance with legal and regulatory requirements, in addition to oversight of the performance of our internal audit function.
-Our nominating and corporate governance committee monitors the effectiveness of our corporate governance guidelines, including whether they are successful in preventing illegal or improper liability-creating conduct.
+Our nominating and corporate governance committee assesses and monitors whether they are successful in preventing illegal or improper liability-creating conduct.
 Our compensation committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.